 The Workshop on Management of Marine Protected Areas (MPAs) for Small Cetaceans was postponed from April 2020 owing to COVID-19 pandemic.

-Discuss and make recommendations on criteria and clear options for well-formulated conservation objectives for small cetacean MPAs, and
+- Discuss and make recommendations on criteria and clear options for well-formulated conservation objectives for small cetacean MPAs, and

-Discuss and make recommendations on a toolbox of ambitious and innovative practical conservation measures for small cetacean MPAs
+- Discuss and make recommendations on a toolbox of ambitious and innovative practical conservation measures for small cetacean MPAs

 What is ASCOBANS?